 Cooking dried black beans is so simple and economical, you will wonder why you didn't do it sooner!

 This bean cooking method works for many different types of dried beans.
 Kidney beans, pinto beans, and northern beans all require the same cook time and don't require soaked beans.
+Here's more info on the difference between black beans and pinto beans.

 - dry black beans